switch900/ASP.NET-Core-WebApi-with-MVC/readme.md

   o ISBN_10

 The names of students in the team should display on the home page.

 Only authenticated users can access the book and book details views.

 To help the marker test your application, seed the appropriate identity framework database tables with the following user Email Password a@a.a P@$$w0rd

-Users do not see menu items that they do not have access to unless they are authenticated Deploy your application to Azure SUBMISSION
+Users do not see menu items that they do not have access to unless they are authenticated

+Deploy your application to Azure

 <h4>Screen shot from WebAPI:</h4>